Email Deliverability Statistics (2026): What Our Data Actually Shows

 List-Unsubscribe at 14%

+86% of tested emails are missing a List-Unsubscribe header, the one-click unsubscribe mechanism that Gmail and Yahoo now require for bulk senders.
 This one frustrates me the most.
-86% of tested emails are missing a List-Unsubscribe header.
-That’s the one-click unsubscribe mechanism that Gmail and Yahoo now require for bulk senders.
 Without it, people who want off your list have one option: the spam button.
 Every spam button click tanks your reputation.

 Mailgun’s research found that 48% of email marketers say avoiding the spam folder is their biggest challenge.
 And yet 86% of them aren’t implementing the single easiest fix.
 The irony is hard to overstate.
 The fix takes about 10 minutes in most ESPs.

-Seven out of ten emails fail basic HTML validation.
+Two in every three emails fail basic HTML validation.
 Malformed tags.
 Missing doctypes.
 Broken inline CSS.
 Our 2025 annual report found that 74% of emails contained structural issues including invalid nesting, missing attributes, and accessibility violations.
-The 2026 number (71%) represents only a marginal improvement.
+The 2026 number (66%) represents only a marginal improvement.

 This isn’t just about rendering.
 Poorly structured HTML triggers parsing-based spam filters.
 Your beautiful campaign template might be getting you flagged.